 Unlike most conspiracy theories of the Cyber Age, this one has a known starting point: The demented mind of Linda Thompson.
 In the course of investigating the ATF raid on the Branch Davidian compound, Thompson found 24 persons who she suspected Bill Clinton of having offed.

 She wrote every member of Congress with her suspicions, and while none responded, she did gain an ally in former Rep. William Dannemeyer.
-With his influence, Thompson’s list went from obscurity to something that was at least indirectly endorsed by Rush Limbaugh and Jerry Falwell.
+With his influence, Thompson’s list went from obscurity to something that was at least indirectly endorsed by Jerry Falwell.
 The number of persons forwarding the list went from dozens to thousands.
 Dannemeyer called for Congressional hearings, which were not held, thereby providing theorists with more proof of a cover-up.

 The list expanded to 34 victims before Thompson died of an overdose of prescription pills, which were presumably force fed to her by Janet Reno.
 Thompson left behind a list void of any sources or references and which periodically veered into rants about black helicopters and FEMA camps.